ashishp91/blog/content/posts/system-design/cap-theorem.md

 How will you resolve this ?
 Will you choose Availability or Consistency ?

-Let's say for the sake of argument we choose Availability.
+Let's say for the sake of argument *we choose Availability*.

 In that case the bidders in Asia can also bid.
 Somebody in Asia bids 3 Million, this gets updated in Asia servers but not to the rest of the network.
 Europe and Americas bidder still see 1 Million.
 Now a European bidder bids 2 Million.
 The system allows this update, but hold on is this correct ?

 ![Bidding System Inconsistent](/system-design/cap-theorem/bidding-system-inconsistent.png)

-There are two biddings now for the same item, Asia bidders see 3 Million while European and Americas bidders see 2 Million.
+*There are two biddings now for the same item*, Asia bidders see 3 Million while European and Americas bidders see 2 Million.
 The bidding for an item must always be one.

-This gives us the hint that the system must prioritize consistency.
+**This gives us the hint that the system must prioritize Consistency over Availability.**

 To ensure consistency we can stop bidding altogether across the globe.
 We could also stop bidding only in Asia and allow bidding in Europe and Americas however that depends on the business use case.